 library(colorspace)

-The albersusa package will give us access to geospatial data, and you can install it as follows:
+The albersusa package will give you access to geospatial data, and you can install it as follows:

 remotes::install_github("hrbrmstr/albersusa")

 You can install all of the other packages using the standard install.packages() code.
-We’ll use tidyverse to import data, manipulate it, and plot it with ggplot.
-The sf package will enable us to change the coordinate reference system and use an appropriate projection for the data.
-The zoo package has functions for calculating rolling averages, and the colorspace package gives us a color scale that highlights the data well.
+You’ll use tidyverse to import data, manipulate it, and plot it with ggplot.
+The sf package will enable you to change the coordinate reference system and use an appropriate projection for the data.
+The zoo package has functions for calculating rolling averages, and the colorspace package gives you a color scale that highlights the data well.

 Importing the Data

-Next, let’s import the data we need.
-We require three pieces of data: COVID-19 rates by state over time, state populations, and geospatial information.
-Madjid imported each of these pieces of data separately and then merged them, and we’ll do the same.
+Next, you’ll import the data you need: COVID-19 rates by state over time, state populations, and geospatial information.
+Madjid imported each of these pieces of data separately and then merged them, and you’ll do the same.

-First, we import COVID-19 data.
-This data comes directly from The New York Times, which publishes daily case rates by state as a CSV file on its GitHub account.
-I’ve dropped the fips variable; Federal Information Processing Standards (FIPS) are numeric codes used to represent states, but we can reference states by their names instead:
+The COVID-19 data comes directly from the New York Times, which publishes daily case rates by state as a CSV file on its GitHub account.
+To import it, enter the following:

 covid_data <- read_csv("https://data.rwithoutstatistics.com/covid-us-states.csv") %>%